Independent solutions for the point-of-care

 Highest image quality with MIPI sensors

-High-end sensors from Sony's Pregius and Starvis series, which have been tried and tested many times in medical applications and feature long-term availability, are already available as MIPI Modules from Vision Components.
+High-end sensors from Sony's Pregius and Starvis series, which have been tried and tested many times in medical applications and feature long-term availability, are already available as MIPI camera modules from Vision Components.
 These include the VC MIPI IMX178 with up to 14-bit resolution depth, which thus offers an enormously high dynamic range.
 The VC MIPI IMX183 sensor module, which has a resolution of 20 megapixels, 4K video support and global reset shutter, is also suitable for the highest demands on image quality.

 Also already available is the VC MIPI IMX226 module with 12 megapixel resolution.
 Both modules are based on Sony Starvis sensors, which combine high light sensitivity and a wide contrast range due to their Backside Illuminated technology (BSI).